leipzig/SandwichesWithSnakemake/README.md

 ### How do I tell Snakemake which list of kids to process as a command line argument?
 There are (at least) two ways we can accomplish this:
 #### Use a configuration parameter
-Snakemake autosets a global variable config, even if no configfile is loaded.
+Snakemake autosets a global variable `config`, even if no configfile is loaded.
 This can be used to pass arguments to the snakefile.
 ```
 #Usage: snakemake -s config.snake --config list=B
 KIDS = [line.strip() for line in open(config.get("list")+".Kid.List.txt").readlines()]
 SANDWICHES = [kid+'.pbandj' for kid in KIDS]

-rule all:
-     input: SANDWICHES

-rule clean:
-     shell: "rm -f *.pbandj"

-rule peanut_butter_and_jelly_sandwich_recipe:
-     input: "kids/{name}", jelly="ingredients/jelly", pb="ingredients/peanut_butter"
-     output: "{name}.pbandj"
-     shell: "cat {input.pb} {input.jelly} > {output}"
+...
 ```

 You can try this with: